julianxhokaxhiu/FFNx/docs/how_to_install.md

 ## Mod Launchers

-### 7thHeaven 2.3.1
+### 7thHeaven 2.4.0+

 0. Install Final Fantasy VII using the Steam Client
-1. Download the latest 7th Heaven release here: https://github.com/tsunamods-codes/7th-Heaven/releases
+1. Download and install the latest 7th Heaven release here: https://github.com/tsunamods-codes/7th-Heaven/releases
-2. Extract the ZIP content in your preferred folder
-3. Launch `7th Heaven.exe` and click Play on the top left
+2. Launch `7th Heaven` and click Play on the top left
-4. Enjoy!
+3. Enjoy!

 ### SYW Steam all in one